ai-mcpx/mcpx.jenkins/README.md

 5) Add a parameter to a job (recommended)
 - Configure job → This build is parameterized → Add parameter → “MCP Servers from MCPX Registry”
 - The parameter provides a textbox for the server value and a read-only preview list showing entries as full identifiers.
-- Click “Refresh” to fetch the latest servers from the registry; if the preview doesn’t update immediately, reload the page.
+- Click “Refresh” to fetch the latest servers from the registry.
 The plugin first tries the job’s labeled agent (Respect “Restrict where this project can be run”), then any online agent, and only as a last resort the controller.
 - Click “Probe” to see exactly where mcpx-cli ran (controller or which agent), which base URL and CLI path were used, and a snippet of the raw JSON output.
 Use this to diagnose missing preview data.
 - Paste or type the full server name into the textbox (e.g., `io.modelcontextprotocol.anonymous/gerrit-mcp-server`).